CloudCoreo/cli/README.md

         | ------ | ------ | :-------- |
         | cloud account| --cloud-account-id| VMware Secure State cloud id of which account you'd like to show violation for, this flag is optional|
         | severity | --severity | The severity level you'd like to show in violation results |
-    * By default you will get all violation rules under your account, three flag filters are provided: team-id, cloud-id and severity
+    * By default you will get all violation rules under your team, three flag filters are provided: team-id, cloud-id and severity.
+If team-id is not specified, the team in your profile will be automatically loaded.
     * Examples
         * `vss result rule --severity "High|Medium"`
         * `vss result rule --severity "High|Low"`